renuo/rails-offline-talk/slides.md

 ---

-# Step 2: Attempt to retrieve the request from the network
+# Retrieving response from the network
+Also cache the responses...

 ```js
   async retrieveOrStore({ request }) {